awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

-# Migrating Data from an External MySQL Database to an Amazon Aurora MySQL DB Cluster<a name="AuroraMySQL.Migrating.ExtMySQL"></a>
+# Migrating data from an external MySQL database to an Amazon Aurora MySQL DB cluster<a name="AuroraMySQL.Migrating.ExtMySQL"></a>

 If your database supports the InnoDB or MyISAM tablespaces, you have these options for migrating your data to an Amazon Aurora MySQL DB cluster:
 + You can create a dump of your data using the `mysqldump` utility, and then import that data into an existing Amazon Aurora MySQL DB cluster\.
-For more information, see [Migrating from MySQL to Amazon Aurora by Using mysqldump](#AuroraMySQL.Migrating.ExtMySQL.mysqldump)\.
+For more information, see [Migrating from MySQL to Amazon Aurora by using mysqldump](#AuroraMySQL.Migrating.ExtMySQL.mysqldump)\.
 + You can copy the full and incremental backup files from your database to an Amazon S3 bucket, and then restore an Amazon Aurora MySQL DB cluster from those files\.
 This option can be considerably faster than migrating data using `mysqldump`\.
-For more information, see [Migrating Data from MySQL by Using an Amazon S3 Bucket](#AuroraMySQL.Migrating.ExtMySQL.S3)\.
+For more information, see [Migrating data from MySQL by using an Amazon S3 bucket](#AuroraMySQL.Migrating.ExtMySQL.S3)\.

-## Migrating Data from MySQL by Using an Amazon S3 Bucket<a name="AuroraMySQL.Migrating.ExtMySQL.S3"></a>
+## Migrating data from MySQL by using an Amazon S3 bucket<a name="AuroraMySQL.Migrating.ExtMySQL.S3"></a>

 You can copy the full and incremental backup files from your source MySQL version 5\.5, 5\.6, or 5\.7 database to an Amazon S3 bucket, and then restore an Amazon Aurora MySQL DB cluster from those files\.